Sherlock5000/django-toy-project/USER-STORIES.md

 ### **Persona**
 1. Librarian(Admin): The person working at the library
    - Lends and collects books to/from the user.
-   - Performs other library operations (count of books in total, copies per book etc.).
+   - Performs other library operations.

 2. Borrower(Library member): The person who borrows books from the library.